UPDATED for 2025

 We could also add the additional value of legal, regulatory, and other anti-competitive protections given to the CBC (such as mandatory carry) — it is simply incalculable, but would surely have to be measured in the many millions.

-What kind of government competes against its own citizens this way — particularly in the forum of ideas, and politics, and the delivery of news, which informs citizens as to its voting preferences?
+What kind of government competes against its own citizens this way — particularly in the forum of ideas, and politics, and the delivery of news, which informs citizens as to their voting preferences?
 Think about it.
 And make no mistake, that is what is happening here.